tlwl19/finalchallenge/README.md

 ## Creating the Send Image Button

-Here, we created a button labelled 'Send Image!' to generate a 32x32 array of values.
+Here, we created a button labelled 'Send Image!' to generate a List of List in which the output consists of 32 rows and 32 columns of values.

 This is to create the Send Image button.